webhintio/hint/docs/about/FAQ.md

 * Promote community tools and services that do an awesome job but could not be known by everybody.

-## Who started sonar?
+## Who started sonarwhal?

-`sonar`'s development started inside the Microsoft Edge team.
+`sonarwhal`'s development started inside the Microsoft Edge team.
 Early on, the team realized that not only the project had to be open source, but also be community driven.
 The best way to achieve that was by donating the code to the JS Foundation, have a governance model that welcomes